 Drywall sanding can be a very easy task if done right.
 Using a dry sanding material to sand, the drywall can produce a lot of dust which is harmful to the human body.
 Wet drywall sanding eliminates the risk of wood dust and can give you a cleaner sanding experience.

 Always keep the sanding paper or sanding sponge moist while sanding through the drywall.
-If you’re using a dustless drywall sander, you must use a high-quality sander as these will make the sanding a lot easier and convenient.
+If you’re using a dustless drywall sander, you must use a high-quality sander as these will make the sanding a lot easier and more convenient.